oceanhackweek/ohw19-project-computer_vision_club/README.md

 [Here](https://github.com/matterport/Mask_RCNN) is the link to the repo that we're using, if you need help, find what you need in the tutorials under the section *Getting Started* as well as in the *steps* markdown file

 [Here](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) is the link to the Kangaroo tutorial.
 Jordan's script is almost the same exact code.
 If you don't understand why Jordan did what he did, read this!

+[Here](https://github.com/matterport/Mask_RCNN/releases/download/v2.0/mask_rcnn_coco.h5) is the link to the pre-trained coco weights!

 Last but not least, download Massimo's [data!](https://drive.google.com/file/d/1q_FanEMUwS2qT6w9i0sUR_FyYhh4P8IB/view?usp=sharing)